 Make sure your guest room has adequate window coverings that will block bright lights and give them privacy.

 Check that the path into your home is well lit and safe, too!

 #3.
 SET UP A CLEANING SYSTEM

-This can be anything from designating a specific day each week for certain tasks like cleaning the bathroom, vaccuming, laundry to coming up with specific action plans.
+This can be anything from designating a specific day each week for certain tasks like cleaning the bathroom, vacuuming, laundry to coming up with specific action plans.
 You want to give every area your guests will be using to get a deeper clean before their stay.
-You can find my handy bathroom cleaning system along with simple and effective cleaner recipes in the free resource library.
-Start giving your home a good cleaning by focusing on less busy areas like the guest room and save high traffic areas for last.
-Set a timer for each area while you clean to keep from getting side tracked.
+You can find my handy bathroom cleaning system printable along with simple and effective cleaner recipes in the Free Resource Library.

 #4.
 MAKE ROOM FOR COMPANY

 While you are busy decluttering and cleaning, remember that your guests will need space to put their coats, shoes and if staying overnight, suitcases.
 Don’t forget to make room in the bathroom to hang towels and a spot for toiletries!
 This also means creating a landing zone in the bedroom like a chair or the top of a dresser and room in the closet for hanging clothes – don’t forget extra hangers!

 Don’t get caught the day before guests arrive with torn sheets, mismatched pillowcases, old towels.
 Now is the time to take stock of everything needed to make your guests comfortable.
 Go ahead and buy a set of new pillows if needed.